jaj22/McRave/README.md

 - If attacking, it's a frontal assault on the enemys main base
 - If retreating, it's a regroup position that is equal to:
   1. the average position of all my units if we dont need to retreat far
-  2. the closest nexus if we need to retreat far
+  2. the closest Nexus if we need to retreat far